§09 Build an Online Leaderboard for Your Godot 4 Go MMO

 16 Nov 2024

-We are approaching the end of this series, having just finished allowing players to eat each other and grow in size, but we are still lacking a permanent way for players to see how they rank against others.
-I think it’s time to add a hiscore leaderboard to our game, so let’s get started!
+We’re nearing the end of this series, having just wrapped up allowing players to eat each other and grow.
+But one thing we’re missing is a way for players to track their progress and see how they rank against others.
+It’s time to add a hiscore leaderboard!
+Let’s dive in and set it up.

 The plan